 CORES as an information resource

+As part of the legal obligation for the maintenance of minimum security stocks, sector operators are required to submit details of their activity on a monthly basis.
 CORES is the leading information resource for the hydrocarbon sector in Spain and provides official statistics to different organisations, contributing official data to various chapters of the National Statistics Plan.
 This activity is different from those performed by other European entities similar to CORES, as its work controlling the diversification of natural gas suppliers.

 These actions are reflected in the regular updating of its website with different statistics, publications and reports, making CORES a benchmark for sector information.
+Check here how the Corporation prepares its statistics and publications.

 Moreover, CORES acts as a consultancy, collaborating with various government administrations to provide information and advice.